juliocesarsolano/Machine-Learning/README.md

 has achieved 100% correct classification.
 (RDA : 100%, QDA 99.4%, LDA 98.9%, 1NN 96.1% (z-transformed data))
 (All results using the leave-one-out technique)
-(2) S. Aeberhard, D. Coomans and O. de Vel,
+(2) S. Aeberhard, D. Coomans and O.de Vel,
 "THE CLASSIFICATION PERFORMANCE OF RDA"
 Tech.
 Rep. no. 92-01, (1992), Dept. of Computer Science and Dept. of Mathematics and Statistics, James Cook University of North Queensland.